To improve erectile function it is important to address the underlying conditions causing the dysfunction.

 Anxiety could be a pre-existing condition or it may stem off stress causing symptoms of ED, making the male conscious resulting in performance anxiety.
 If this occurs frequently over a period of time it can develop into ED.

-Feelings of depression can cause low self esteem which can lead to loss of interest in sexual activity further contributing to the stress of performance.
-Treating the above mental health factors, can potentially help reverse the dysfunction however ongoing physiological support would be essential to completely treat ed of this form.
+Feelings of depression can cause low self-esteem, which can lead to a loss of interest in sexual activity, further contributing to the stress of performance.
+Treating the above mental health factors can potentially help reverse the dysfunction; however, ongoing physiological support would be essential to completely treat ED of this form.